guy2610/seftp/spec.md

 Server logic:

-1. Accumulates chunks until `packet_number == total_packets`
+1. If packet_number == 0: stores 16-byte IV and resets accumulator
+2. Accumulates ciphertext chunks for packets 1..`total_packets`
-2. Reconstructs full ciphertext
+3. Reconstructs full ciphertext
-3. Decrypts with AES-256-CBC (IV = 0x00..00)
+4. Decrypts with AES-256-CBC using the stored IV
-4. Removes padding and trims to `original_plain_size`
+5. Removes padding and trims to `original_plain_size`
-5. Writes file to disk
+6. Writes file to disk
-6. Computes CRC32 over plaintext
+7. Computes CRC32 over plaintext
-7. Responds with `1603`
+8. Responds with `1603`

 ---